Elkton, Maryland: Sports and recreation

+Elkton is the site of the Fair Hill Scottish Games.

 Transportation

 Roads and highways

 U.S. Route 40 is the most prominent highway directly serving Elkton.
 It serves as the main east–west highway through Elkton, passing just south of downtown via the Pulaski Highway.
 To the west, US 40 heads to North East and Perryville while eastward, it joins up with U.S. Route 13 beyond Glasgow, Delaware.
 Maryland Route 213 passes north–south through Elkton along Bridge Street, heading south to Chesapeake City and north to Fair Hill.
 Maryland Route 279 begins at US 40 west of Elkton and heads northeast on Newark Avenue and Elkton Road, bypassing the center of Elkton to the north and continuing toward Newark, Delaware.
 Other state highways serving Elkton include Maryland Route 7, which heads east along Main Street and Delaware Avenue from the downtown area to US 40; Maryland Route 268 which follows North Street from Main Street in downtown Elkton north to MD 279; Maryland Route 281, which heads east along Red Hill Road to the Delaware border and becomes Old Baltimore Pike; Maryland Route 545, which heads northwest from Elkton along Blue Ball Road; and Maryland Route 781, which follows Delancy Road from US 40 north to MD 281.

 Interstate 95 is the nearest Interstate highway, crossing the area just north of the town limits.
-It is accessible via an interchange with MD 279, from which point it heads south toward Baltimore and Washington, D.C. and north toward Wilmington and Philadelphia.
+It is accessible via an interchange with MD 279, from which point it heads south toward Baltimore and Washington, D.C., and north toward Wilmington and Philadelphia.